kosimus/EuroFed/readme.md

 We, the people of Europe, of our own free will, in order to guarantee justice, cooperation, and prosperity for our territory, DECIDE to come together in assembly and promote the following:

 ### ARTICLE 1
-(1) Europe, united and indivisible, is a confederation of freely associated States.
+(1) Europe, united and indivisible, is a federation of freely associated States.
 (2) Sovereignty is a right of the people, exercised in the forms established by this Constitution.

 ## Contact Information